Savreena/ethintermediate-mod-4/README.md

 # Actions

-1. Establish the "Rebel" (RBL) token with ownership rights by creating the "RebelToken" contract.
+1. Establish the DegenToken contract, which designates the contract owner and configures the "Degen" (DGN) token.

-2. Users use buyRebel to start token requests and specify the quantity.
+2. By contacting buyDegen and indicating how many tokens they would like, users can request tokens.

-3. To mint tokens for users who are in wait, the owner uses mintTokens.
+3. For all participants waiting in queue, the owner calls mintToken to mint tokens.

-4. TransferRebel is a tool for transferring tokens.
+4. With transferDegen, users can send tokens to other users.

-5. Using redeemTier, users upgrade their membership tiers and burn tokens according to tier levels.
+5. By invoking redeemMembership and burning the required tokens, users swap tokens for membership levels.

-6. Use checkBalance to verify token balances.
+6. Calling checkBalance allows users to view their token balance.

 # Interacton with the contract

-Through buyRebel() and mintTokens(), users can purchase tokens from the owner and engage with the RebelToken contract.
-They can use transferRebel() to move tokens, redeemTier() to reach higher tiers by burning designated token quantities, and checkBalance() to see how much money they have left.
-Owners control minting privileges and token burning with burnTokens().
+As the player uses buyDegen() to request a token.
+The player will now be added to the queue.
+Call mintToken() from the owner account after that.
+Token will be minted as a result.
+To check the balance, switch to the player account and use checkBalance().
+You can now exchange tokens for cards depending on their rarity by passing (0,1,2,3,4) for cards that are either bronze, silver, gold, platinum, or diamond.
+You can also use transferDegen() to send tokens to another player's account or burnDegen() to destroy tokens that you no longer need.

 # Writer